 The aquarium should have a lid and all large technological openings closed to avoid accidents.
 It is worth noting that Amano shrimps are great at climbing hoses and pipes.

 It is best to keep shrimp in groups of 10 or more.
+However, do not set up a school of too many Shrimps together as they produce waste and tax an aquatic environment just like every other living organism in a tank.
 Any soil suitable for growing living plants can be used: sand, small pebbles, etc. Make sure to provide Amano shrimp with plenty of small-leaved plants, driftwood, and plastic tubing.

 Amano shrimps are sensitive to nitrogenous compounds in water.
 Therefore, high-quality filtration and aeration is the first thing to take care of.